nprithviraj24/deep-learning/Glossary.md

  how much the total error will change if we change the internal weight of the neural network with a certain small value δW.
 For the sake of simplicity will consider δW=0.0001. in reality it should be much smaller!.

  ### Then how are weights adjusted?
- Let OW be the Optimal weight.
+    Let OW be the Optimal weight:
         - If w<OW, we have a positive loss function, but the derivative is negative, meaning that an increase of weight will decrease the loss function.
         - At w=OW, the loss is 0 and the derivative is 0, we reached a perfect model, nothing is needed.
         - If w>OW, the loss becomes positive again, but the derivative is as well positive, meaning that any more increase in the weight, will increase the losses even more!!

  ## Convolution.
       When presented with a new image, the CNN doesn’t know exactly where these features will match so it tries them everywhere, in every possible position.
 In calculating the match to a feature across the whole image, we make it a filter.
 The math we use to do this is called convolution, from which Convolutional Neural Networks take their name.